 In this tutorial, we will show you how to install Zabbix on CentOS 6.
 For those of you who didn’t know, Zabbix is an open-source monitoring tool that is ideal for monitoring your cloud servers.
 Zabbix is very flexible, information can be retrieved using HTTP/SNMP or by installing a Zabbix agent on the machines to monitor, and allows a lot of customization.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Zabbix on CentOS 6.
+I will show you the step-by-step installation of Zabbix on CentOS 6.

 Install Zabbix on CentOS 6

 Step 1.
 First of all, make sure that all packages are up to date.